 Buy A Book!

-You can find an extended version of this feature, with much more on seeing David Bowie live both on the Tin Machine II and Earthling tours, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an extended version of You Belong In Rock’n’Roll, with much more on seeing David Bowie live both on the Tin Machine II and Earthling tours, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Goodbye Mr. Ed by Tin Machine is one of my Ten Best Endings Of Anything Ever, which you can find collated as Hang On A Minute Lads, I’ve Got A Great Idea… here.